sinequa/sba-angular/docs/libraries/components/machine-learning.md

 ### Saved Chats

-`sq-chat` offers the possibility to save the chat session with ChatGPT.
-In order to load them back, this component can be used to display the list chats that have been saved.
+`sq-chat` offers the possibility to save a chat session in the [user settings]({{site.baseurl}}libraries/components/user-settings.html).
+In order to load them back, the `sq-saved-chat` component can be used to display the list chats that have been saved.

 The component requires no input parameter.
 It will only emit the `SavedChat` with the `load` input upon clicking on a chat name, and you can also delete them in this list if you wish.